-Massachusetts is one of the top destinations for aspiring data scientists.
-But is it right for you?
-To help answer your questions, we’ve created a short guide to schools, online degrees, scholarships, meetups, and more.
-Already made your decision?
-Skip ahead to our list of all the data science programs in Massachusetts.
+Is Massachusetts the right state for you to study data science?
+To help answer your questions, we’ve created a guide to schools, online degrees, scholarships, meetups, and more.

 Studying Data Science in Massachusetts